Carbon neutral vs greenpower

 Fact Checked Fact Checked

-GreenPower vs carbon neutral energy
+GreenPower vs carbon neutral electricity

 Can’t decide between GreenPower and carbon neutral?
 Here’s a quick comparison of the two.